ArimaKousei24/ALPR/README.md

-# ALPR
+# CypherView
-License Plate detection and recognition using machine learning
+License Plate detection and recognition with the use of yolov4-tiny and easyocr